feldera/feldera/docs/docs/tour/tour.md

 input connectors and its views to output connectors.
 The "Pipelines" page allow a Feldera Platform user to set up, manage and monitor pipelines.

-The "Add Pipeline" button allows a user to create new pipelines.

-Click on "Pipeline Management" to list the existing pipelines.
-Each row has a name and description (which one can edit), and an indication of whether the pipeline is stopped, running, or paused.
+Click on the "Pipelines" tab to see a list of the existing pipelines as well as an "Add Pipeline" button for creating a new pipeline.
+Each row in the list has a name and description (which one can edit), and an indication of whether the pipeline is stopped, running, or paused.
 When you start the demo for the first time, all of the pipelines should be shown as `INACTIVE`, meaning stopped, with